 - Take time to practice the art of relaxation!
 Implement physical activity like yoga or a jog, pickup simple breathing exercises, try meditation (there’s lots of apps for this) or engage in aromatherapy by treating yourself to an organic face misting spray.
 So many options to try out!

-- Take good care of yourself by eating a nutritious diet and getting enough sleep.
+- Take good care of yourself by eating nutritious foods and getting enough sleep.
 Sounds simple but poor health impacts the immune system, which makes it more difficult for the body to fight back against blemish-causing bacteria.

 Adult acne is a more pervasive problem than ever before.
 If you think you're breaking out because of stress and feel frustrated by acne even as you face signs of aging, a consultation with a dermatologist may help you get to the root of these issues and create a treatment regimen that could restore your clear, smooth complexion.
-Acne can feel like we’re still in puberty, but sometimes it just happens simply with the stress of being an adult.
-Make time to practice relaxing and doing what makes your mind and body feel good.
+Acne can feel like we’re still in puberty, but sometimes it just happens simply with the stress of being an adult!
+Acne is normal.
+Make time to practice your self care recipe doing what makes your mind and body feel good.